fullstorydev/fullstory-node-sdk/CONTRIBUTING.md

 #### Smoke tests

-Smoke tests will invoke server APIs in real environment.
+Smoke tests will invoke server APIs in a real environment.
 By default smoke tests will not run and they do not run in CI on PR creation.

 However you may find them helpful to ensure end-to-end functionality.
 Create a `.env` file at project's root, see [`.example.env`](https://github.com/fullstorydev/fullstory-node-sdk/blob/main/.example.env) to enable the tests.